Robert Townley Parker

 Robert Townley Parker (1793–1879) was a Unionist Member of Parliament for the United Kingdom House of Commons constituency of Preston.

 He was the son of Thomas Townley Parker, Esq. of the cadet brand of the Towneley family of Towneley Hall.
-He inherited Cuerden Hall, near Preston, Lancashire on his father's death.
+He inherited Cuerden Hall, near Preston, Lancashire and other such estates - including Astley Hall - on his father's death.

 He presented a petition related to the Maynooth Grant affair to prevent Roman Catholic Members of Parliament from Voting on Church matters, complaining about duties on English goods in France and Belgium.

 Townley Parker was elected Guild Mayor of Preston in 1861–2.